Petrol prices unchanged across metros

-New Delhi, April 18 (IANS) Oil marketing companies (OMC) kept petrol and diesel prices unchanged for the third straight day across four metro cities.
+New Delhi: Oil marketing companies (OMC) kept petrol and diesel prices unchanged for the third straight day across four metro cities.

 In the national capital, petrol was sold for Rs 90.40 per litre on Sunday.